So let’s be clear: I think traditional New Year’s resolutions are dumb.

 Sound good?
 Then check out these alternative New Year’s resolution ideas anchored in rest that you can get excited about.

 1. Follow the Sabbath

 It’s an ancient practice: set aside a 24-hour period each week to REST.
-Up until last year, I had never done this.
+Up until pretty recently, I had never done this.

 2. Sleep More

-Again, up until last year, my mentality was to sleep the minimal amount without feeling completely wrecked each day, to maximize the amount of time I had to get stuff done.
+Again, up until recently, my mentality was to sleep the minimal amount without feeling completely wrecked each day, to maximize the amount of time I had to get stuff done.